Find your nearest Bupa Dental clinic

 Depending on your situation and the type of treatments you need, your rehabilitation may be carried out entirely by your dentist or a team of dentists and oral surgeons specialising in different areas, such as endodontists, orthodontists, periodontists and restorative dentists.
 They will recommend a comprehensive treatment plan to help restore the dental structure of your mouth and prevent further damage from occurring.

-Full oral rehabilitation usually involves multiple treatments that are completed over a number of appointments.
+Full oral rehabilitation usually involves multiple treatments that are completed over several appointments.
 However, some procedures such as All-on-4 dental implants may be completed in a single visit to your dental clinic.

 These treatments replace missing or damaged teeth with strong, long-lasting prostheses that aim to look, feel and function like natural teeth.
 They can also restore lost gum and bone tissue and stimulate new bone growth in your jaw.